cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    issuerSignatureValue : any,
 ]

-; The elements of the following group are to be used in a CBOR Sequence:
+; The elements of the following group are used in a CBOR Sequence:
 TBSCertificate = (
    c509CertificateType: int,
    certificateSerialNumber: CertificateSerialNumber,